Using quantum states of light to probe the retinal network: The Model

 After this stage, considering the input photocurrents, the ganglion cells produce an action potential to convey visual information to several regions of the brain.
 In this work, we have considered the activation function for action potential to be a rectified linear unit (ReLU) function.
 If the weighted sum of photocurrents is smaller than a certain threshold, $T$, then the action potential $F$ is zero.
 Otherwise, it is proportional to the difference between this weighted input and the threshold.
 Here, we have neglected the saturation effect.
 The equation describing the action potential is

 Given the relationship between photocurrents and the rate of action potential and the probability distribution for photocurrents of single rod cells, we need to calculate $P(A_{i})$ in order to calculate the probability distribution for $F$.
 If we assume that the wavefront of light is much larger than the dimension of the cells and the photoreceptor efficiency is small, we can make the calculations simpler.
 In this case, the probability that the photons cross any particular cell becomes negligible.
 Hence the expected number of isomerizations $k$ is also small, i.e., $k\ll n$.
-So we can neglect the photon number change due to absorptions by each rod and consider that the probability distribution $P(A_{i})$ for the current $A_{i}$ produced by each rod cell is parametrized by the same photon number distribution $p_{n}$.
+So we can neglect the photon number change due to absorptions by each rod and consider that the probability distribution $P(A_{i})$ for the current $A_{i}$ produced by each rod cell is parameterized by the same photon number distribution $p_{n}$.
 So apart from the variable change, the probability distributions $P(A_{i})$ are the same.
 The parameters are given in~\cite{PhysRevLett.109.113601} fit into this description.

-However, if we want to consider the effect of photon absorption in one cell on the photon statistics at another cell (for higher photoreceptor efficiency), we must correct Eq.~(1).
-For the case of two rod cells, if one of the cells has isomerized $q$ molecules, then the other photoreceptor will have $n-q$ photons to isomerize its $q$ molecules.
+For large photoreceptor efficiencies, one rod cell might absorb a considerable fraction of the total impinging photons in its vicinity, reducing the number of available photons for the other rod cells.
+In this scenario Eq.~(1) must be corrected in order to give a better expression for the effective probability distribution of photons sensed by each photoreceptor cell.
+For the case of two rod cells, if one of the cells has isomerized $q$ molecules, then the other photoreceptor will have $n-q$ photons to isomerize its $k$ molecules.
 Accordingly, we can write

 It is straightforward to generalize this expression for a larger number of rod cells.
 Using these distributions, we can calculate the probability distribution for action potential $P_{F}$.
 For the moment, let us consider the case for three rod cells.
 We can express the probability distribution of action potential as the convolution of probability distributions of photocurrents for each cell.
-For a single cell, the distribution is given by
+For a single cell, since the action potential is given by the linear transformation of the photocurrent distribution, the probability distribution function for the action potential is given by